ManifoldFR/point-process-rust/README.md

-# Rust implementation of Hawkes processes
+# Rust implementation of Point processes

-Hawkes processes are used in seismology, social network analysis, and prediction of financial events.
+Point processes are used in seismology, social network analysis, and prediction of financial events.

-This repository implements an algorithm to simulate Hawkes processes inside the [Rust programming language](https://rust-lang.org).
+This repository implements an algorithm to simulate point processes inside the [Rust programming language](https://rust-lang.org).

+## Poisson process

+## Hawkes process